Back To Top

 When to Consult a Doctor About Menopause Treatment

-If you are experiencing symptoms that are affecting your quality of life, please consult a doctor who can discuss treatment options to try and help relieve the symptoms.
+If you are experiencing symptoms that are affecting your quality of life, it is important to consult a doctor who can discuss suitable treatment options and help relieve discomfort safely.

 What medications are commonly used to treat menopause symptoms?